 Animal proteins are common triggers, but they are not the only ones.

-Common food allergy triggers include beef, chicken, dairy, wheat, soy, and other ingredients dogs may eat repeatedly over time.
+Common meal allergy triggers include beef, chicken, dairy, wheat, soy, and other ingredients dogs may eat repeatedly over time.
 A dog can become allergic to something it has eaten for years, which is one reason these cases can feel confusing to owners.

 That does not mean every common ingredient is bad.
 It means repeated exposure can matter in a dog that is predisposed to react.